Chapter 1

 Here is the reality of Ultimate Frisbee: most players only practice when they play.
 They show up on Saturday, throw a few warm up passes, play for an hour or two, and go home.
 Maybe they toss with a friend once during the week.
 Maybe they don't.

 Solo practice is how you get there.
 It is the unfair advantage that separates the player who plateaus from the player who keeps climbing.
+Solo practice will strengthen your muscles, create insane muscle memory, and will keep you mentally engaged with Ultimate Frisbee when there is no game to be played.

 Why Games Alone Are Not Enough

 But here is the problem.
 A majority of the time, you are by yourself.
+There is no game to play and no tossing partner with time available.

 Two Discs and a Break Between Tasks